 Watch response patterns to assess intent: short, one-word answers and repeated slow replies often signal a flaky or distracted app-dater, while multi-sentence replies with follow-up questions show someone invested.
 If replies stall beyond 72 hours, wait once and then move on; if replies arrive quickly but feel surface-level, treat interaction as early stages and ask one clarifying question to test sincerity.
-Protect time by spotting toxic signals early (dismissive tone, repeated cancelations), and compare behavior on social threads or other platforms when available.
+Protect time by spotting toxic signals early (dismissive tone, repeated cancellations), and compare behaviour on social threads or other platforms when available.

 Practical benchmarks: send concise note within 24 hours, reference a concrete moment, propose a clear next step, and use response quality (answers length, question reciprocity) to decide whether to pursue further.
-For modern meet culture, quick specificity beats vague compliments; theres no need for long explanations when asking for another meet – clear intent reduces confusion and improves odds of a second conversation.
+For modern meet culture, quick specificity beats vague compliments; there's no need for long explanations when asking for another meet – clear intent reduces confusion and improves odds of a second conversation.

 Post-date texting: practical steps for saying thanks and staying connected